 These brief but astonishingly powerful poems shift rapidly between striking images ('light catches pink/throats of conflict'), a range of vernaculars, and utterances saturated with the implications and effects of European colonialism in Australia.
 The only reservation that the judges had regarding these poems was that there was not enough of them!

-Highly commended: Dan Disney & John Warwicker for Report from a Border.
+Highly commended: Dan Disney and John Warwicker for Report from a Border

 With an incisiveness and imagination that memorably links contemporary experimental poetic techniques with the most pressing of contemporary political concerns, Disney and Warwicker deploy the full gamut of technical typographical variations - font, size, disposition, and allusion - to present a memorable and often shocking intervention.
 Vulgarity commingles with commandment, repetition with event, to break open the usual public discourses regarding electronic surveillance and border controls.